mantidproject/mantid/docs/source/techniques/DirectILL.rst

 Elastic peak positions
 ----------------------

-The intensities of individual pixels on IN5 are very low.
+The intensities of individual pixels on position sensitive detectors are very low.
 This makes the fitting procedure employed by :ref:`algm-FindEPP` to work unreliably or fail altogether.
-Because of this, :ref:`algm-DirectILLCollectData` will use :ref:`algm-CreateEPP` instead by default for IN5. :ref:`algm-CreateEPP` produces an artificial EPP workspace based on the instrument geometry.
+Because of this, :ref:`algm-DirectILLCollectData` will use :ref:`algm-CreateEPP` instead by default for IN5 and PANTHER. :ref:`algm-CreateEPP` produces an artificial EPP workspace based on the instrument geometry.
 This should be accurate enough for vanadium integration and diagnostics.

 Diagnostics
 -----------

-The elastic peak diagnostics might be usable to mask the beam stop of IN5.
-The background diagnostics, on the other hand, are turned off by default as it makes no sense to mask individual pixels based on them.
+The elastic peak and background diagnostics are turned off by default for IN5 and PANTHER as it makes no sense to mask individual pixels based on them.

 Memory management
 -----------------